 Voles, also known as mice, live in field, forest, and shrub habitats.
 Voles can cause extensive damage when they move into our turf and landscaped gardens in search of food and shelter.
 Voles do not hibernate and are active throughout the year.
 They can reproduce year round having many litters per year.
 Voles usually do not invade homes and should not be confused with the common house mouse.

 Voles are often confused with moles.
-To determine if you have moles or voles visit our page about moles.
+To determine if you have moles or voles or even both, visit here to learn the difference.